mdn/content/files/en-us/web/accessibility/aria/roles/checkbox_role/index.md

 - Screen readers should announce the element as a checkbox, and optionally provide instructions on how to activate it.

 > **Note:** Opinions may differ on how assistive technology should handle this technique.
-The information provided above is one of those opinions and therefore not normative.
+The information provided above is one of those opinions and may change.

 ## Best practices